Draqneel/source_assigment/README.md

 ###  1. Install PostreSQL DBMS
 I have a local installation but the easiest way is described by the [link](https://hevodata.com/learn/docker-postgresql/#3steps)
 ###  2. Add env variables in your OS:
-We need 5 env variables:
+We need to add 5 env variables:
 ```bash
 export POSTGRES_USER=..;
 export POSTGRES_PASSWORD=..;